carpentries-incubator/python-business/_episodes/03-pandas.md

 `LibraryName.FunctionName`.
 Adding the library name with a `.` before the function name tells Python where to find the function.
 In the example above, we have imported Pandas as `pd`.
 This means we don't have to type out `pandas` each time we call a Pandas function.

 ## Reading CSV Data Using Pandas

 We will begin by locating and reading our survey data which are in CSV format.
 CSV stands for Comma-Separated Values and is a common way store formatted data.
-Other symbols my also be used, so you might see tab-separated, colon-separated or space separated files.
+Other symbols may also be used, so you might see tab-separated, colon-separated or space separated files.
 It is quite easy to replace one separator with another, to match your application.
 The first line in the file often has headers to explain what is in each column.
 CSV (and other separators) make it easy to share data, and can be imported and exported from many applications, including Microsoft Excel.
 We can use Pandas' `read_csv` function to pull the file directly into a [DataFrame](http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe).

 ## So What's a DataFrame?